 - Staff: Part-time staff assignments are capped at 27 hours per week (i.e., a 72% time FTE).
 The hours cap applies to both Fair Labor Standards Act (FLSA) exempt and non-exempt staff employees who have part-time assignments.

 If a part-time employee has more than one job with the University, the combined assignments may not exceed the maximum hours cap for the employee’s classification.

-The maximum number of hours that University student employees may be scheduled to work per week is subject to separate hours caps.
-Refer to the Student Employment Policy for more information.
+The maximum number of hours that University student employees may be scheduled to work per week is subject to separate hour caps.
+Refer to the Student Employment Policy available on the Student Employment web page for more information.

 A request to exceed the maximum hours caps included in this Policy may be approved when necessitated by extenuating circumstances such as a temporary reduction in a department’s staffing or for other business reasons (e.g., a special project).
 For an adjunct faculty member, the request must be submitted in advance to the Provost and Vice President for Academic Affairs and the Associate Vice President, Human Resources, for their review and approval.
 For a part-time staff member, the request must be submitted in advance to the department’s Vice President and the Associate Vice President, Human Resources.

 A request for an exception to this Policy must document the reasons necessitating the exception.
 If an exception is granted, the employee’s department may be assessed a higher fringe benefits rate on the wages paid to the employee.